Disentangling generalization and memorization in large language models using chess: Introduction

 \section{Introduction}

 \glspl{acr:llm} have achieved remarkable progress in recent years, setting new state-of-the-art results across a broad range of benchmarks and applications~\citep{minaee2025largelanguagemodelssurvey}.
 This rapid advancement has led to widespread adoption in both research and industry~\citep{raza_industrial_2025, llm_survey}.
 Yet, the origins of these performance gains are still under debate.
-It remains unclear whether they stem from improvements in genuine problem-solving and reasoning capability--commonly attributed to \emph{fluid intelligence}~\citep{Cattell1963-bt}--or from enhanced memorization and retrieval across ever-expanding training corpora, commonly attributed to \emph{crystallized intelligence}~\citep{Cattell1963-bt}.
-This distinction is crucial: while both can yield impressive scores on specific benchmarks, only fluid intelligence enables an agent to generalize to novel problems and systematically reason beyond its prior experience~\citep{chollet2019_intelligence}.
-Understanding whether \glspl{acr:llm} primarily rely on crystallized or fluid intelligence therefore carries direct implications for the trajectory, safety, and interpretability of their reasoning and behavior.
-However, empirically disentangling these two forms of intelligence remains a major challenge for two reasons.
+It remains unclear whether they stem from enhanced retrieval across ever-expanding training corpora, or from improvements in genuine problem-solving and reasoning capability.
+This distinction is crucial: while both can yield impressive scores on specific benchmarks, only capabilities linked to genuine problem-solving ability enable an agent to systematically reason beyond its prior experience and generalize to novel problems ~\citep{chollet2019_intelligence}.
+Understanding how much \glspl{acr:llm} rely on memorization, and to which extent they are capable of generalizing beyond their training corpus therefore carries profound implications for their safety, interpretability and further trajectory.

-First, measuring intelligence itself is difficult, as no universally accepted, unitary definition exists.
-To circumvent this theoretical difficulty, we adopt the common, yet simplifying assumption that intelligence is process-invariant and can therefore be assessed through task performance \citep{chollet2019_intelligence}.
-We explicitly acknowledge that this operational definition narrows the scope of inquiry to measurable functional competence rather than cognitive equivalence and refer to Appendix~\ref{sec:limitations} for a detailed discussion on our framework's validity.

-Second, independently assessing fluid and crystallized intelligence poses an additional challenge: It requires evaluating models on tasks that differ in their proximity to the training data distribution.
-Performance on \gls{acr:wd} tasks, i.e., tasks that were contained in the training data, is indicative of crystallized intelligence, whereas \gls{acr:ood} performance is indicative of fluid intelligence.
-Yet, because modern \glspl{acr:llm} are trained on massive and largely opaque datasets, quantifying this distributional proximity typically remains out of reach.
-As a result, existing studies have relied on isolated benchmarks that often conflate retrieval, pattern matching, and reasoning, yielding fragmented evidence, leading to an ongoing debate on the nature of intelligence in \glspl{acr:llm} (see Section~\ref{sec:related_work}).
+Empirically disentangling memorization and generalization poses a major challenge: It requires evaluating models on tasks that vary in availability of relevant priors: Performance on \gls{acr:wd} tasks, i.e., tasks that were contained in the training data, is generally considered indicative of memorization capabilities, whereas \gls{acr:ood} performance is considered indicative of generalization \citep{chollet2019_intelligence, meszaros2025outofdistributiontestsrevealcompositionality, yang2025trulyassessingfluidintelligence, wu2025understandingllmsfluidintelligence}.